 We know indeed the Prayer of an Unbeliever is full of Sin.
 And yet it is not lost.
-Witness that Word, Cornelius, thy Prayers and thine Alms, are come up for a Memorial before GoD.
+Witness that Word, Cornelius, thy Prayers and thine Alms, are come up for a Momorial before Gon.

 Thurs.
-26. I shew'd, I. That to search (i. e. read and hear) the Scriptures, is a Command of God.
-2. That this Command, is given to all, Believers or Unbelievers.
-3. That this is commanded or ordained, as a Means of Grace, a Means of conveying the Grace of God to all, whether Unbelievers (such as those to whom he first gave this Command, and those to whom Faith cometh by Hearing) or Believers, who by Experience know, that all Scripture is prostable (or a Means to this End) that the Man of God may be perfect, throughly furnished to all good Works.
+26. I shew'd, 1.
+That to fearch (i. e. read and hear) the Scriptures, is a Command of God.
+2. That this Command is given to all, Believers or Unbelievers.
+3. That this is commanded or ordained, as a Means of Grace, a Means of conveying the Grace of God to all, whether Unbelievers (such as those to whom he first gave this Command, and those to whom Faith cometh by Hearing) or Believers, who by Experience know, that all' Scripture is profitable (or a Means to this End) that the Man of God may be perfect, throughly furnished to all good Works.

 Frid.
-27. I preached on, Do this in Remembrance of
+27. I preached on, Do this, in Remembrance of